Enochian Biosciences Inc. (ENOB)'s Financial Results Comparing With Kaleido BioSciences Inc. (NASDAQ:KLDO) | New Business Observer

 |2.75

-Enochian Biosciences Inc. and Kaleido BioSciences Inc. has shares held by institutional investors as follows: 1.6% and 62.6%.
-Enochian Biosciences Inc.’s share held by insiders are 0.1%.
-On the other hand, insiders held about 6.6% of Kaleido BioSciences Inc.’s shares.
+The shares of both Enochian Biosciences Inc. and Kaleido BioSciences Inc. are owned by institutional investors at 1.6% and 62.6% respectively.
+0.1% are Enochian Biosciences Inc.’s share owned by insiders.
+On the other hand, insiders owned about 6.6% of Kaleido BioSciences Inc.’s shares.

 Performance